bailey-lab/MIPTools/docs/guides/example-cross-sectional-study.rst

 yaml file, called config.yaml.
 We've also provided a text editor called 'micro' for editing this file, and a shell script that automatically opens the config.yaml file for editing.
 To launch this script, run the script that begins with 'run_miptools' using bash.
-An example (using version 0.5.0) is below.
+An example (using version 0.5.2) is below.

 .. code-block:: console

-    bash run_miptools_v0.5.0.sh
+    bash run_miptools_v0.5.2.sh

 After launching the run_miptools script, you can edit the file by selecting option 1. **Read the comments carefully**.
 Fill in the miptools_sif, input_sample_sheet, fastq_dir, project_resources, species_resources, prevalence_metadata, wrangler_folder, and variant_calling_folder variables with
 the locations of files from the 'understanding the input data' section above.
+When finished, you can quit the text editor (which is called micro) with ctrl-q.

 Wrangling
 =========